feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 Think this `Observation Data` just as a set of IDs that you want to query on, and that is why some other feature store call this "Entity DataFrame".
 Also this observation data usually come with timestamp so you can do [point in time join](#point-in-time-joins-and-aggregations).

-Because the observation data just contains ID and timestamp, usually you will need addtional features to augment this `observation` dataset.
+Because the observation data just contains ID and timestamp, usually you will need additional features to augment this `observation` dataset.
 For example, you want to augment the user click stream data by adding some historical features, such as total amount user spent in the last week.
 This additional dataset is usually stored in a different storage, say in your historical database, or data lake.

 In this case, how would we "link" the `observation` dataset, and the "additional dataset"?
 In Feathr, think of this process as joining two tables.